Subic, Zambales: British invasion

-American invasion era
+American colonial era

 The Americans designated the Subic Bay area as a repair and supply naval base site in 1901.
 Two years later, US President Theodore Roosevelt declared 283.27 sqkm of land in Subic as a military reservation area; or more than half of Subic's land area at the time.

-Japanese occupation era
+Japanese occupation

 Subic, along with the Olongapo area suffered significant damage during World War II and was repurposed by the Imperial Japanese Army as their own base during the Japanese occupation.

 Philippine independence

 After World War II, Olongapo, a barrio of Subic that forms part of the US Military Reservations in the Subic area, was turned over to the Philippine government.
 Olongapo was converted to a municipality independent from Subic town through Executive Order No. 366 issued by President Carlos P. Garcia on December 7, 1959.